Juan-Varela11/Suicide_Rates_HispanicPop_US/README.md

 # Hispanic & Latino Suicide Death Rates within the United States, 1985 - 2023

 ## Motivation & Goals
-The New York Times has published numerous articles on the rise of mental health symptoms being observed in the younger generations in the United States [1][2][7], as well as higher suicide death rates reported[3][4].
+The New York Times has published numerous articles on the rise of mental health symptoms being observed in the younger generations in the United States [1][2][7], as well as higher suicide death rates being reported [3][4].
+Factors such as poverty, language barriers, and lack of bilingual mental health resources have been cited as a rise in Latino suicide deaths over the years, as well as heightened worry about behavioral healths concerns in the demographic [5][6].
+Further factors to consider are the prejudice and discrimiation that members of the demographic may experience [8], as well as the need for culturally-tailored interventions to reduce suicide risk in the community [9].
 Coming from a Hispanic background, I wish to observe how mental health distress may be affecting the Hispanic & Latino groups within the U.S. by analyzing data on the suicide death rate in these communities.
-Factors such as poverty, language barriers, and lack of bilingual mental health resources have been cited as a rise in Latino suicide deaths over the years, as well as heightened worry about behavioral healths concerns in the demographic [5][6].
 Data is collected from the Centers for Disease Control and Prevention (CDC) and the Office of Minority Health (OMH).
-Visualizations of suicide trends within the different demographics, genders, and age brackets are constructed.<br>
+Visualizations of suicide trends within the different demographics, genders, and age brackets are constructed.
+Patterns in observed trends are noted and commented on, with a focus on any connections between any of the unique groupings.<br>

 ## Datasets<br>
 [Death rates for suicide, by sex, race, Hispanic origin, and age: United States (CDC)](https://data.cdc.gov/NCHS/Death-rates-for-suicide-by-sex-race-Hispanic-origi/9j2v-jamp/about_data) <br>